HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with Core Graphics, but here is an example answer:
+  The answer depends on your experience with Core Graphics.
+Here is how I would approach it:

   >I would say that I have a fair amount of experience using Core Data.
 I have used it for the following purposes:
   >